The Ultimate Glossary of Project Management Terms

 Reporting

-A processes of creating a document that gathers and delivers to team, sponsor or client a snapshot of results of the project at a specific time in its lifecycle.
+A process of creating a document that gathers and delivers to the team, sponsor or client a snapshot of the results of the project at a specific time in its lifecycle.

 Resources